 - Awards, medals and badges give your consumers the validation they need to make the purchase.
 They can justify their decision to others by citing these awards.

-- Causes.
-It’s what you stand for beside your branded product.
+5. Causes.
+It’s what you stand for besides your branded product.

 Selling in retail stores is selling in neighborhoods.
 Neighborhoods have local worthy causes they champion.
 When your company supports these causes with goods, services, donations, and marketing support, you are giving the members of that organization a social reason to buy your product.
 If done right, this type of cause-based marketing can result in strong brand recognition albeit on a local level.